-Last night while I was trying to get my 12 year old OUT of my bed and into his bed he reminded me ( or rather he tried to make me feel GUILTY) about that time I LOST him in the WATER PARK.
-Yes that is right- I LOST my then seven year old at the Water park.
+Last night while I was trying to get my 13 year old OUT of my bed and into his bed he reminded me ( or rather he tried to make me feel GUILTY) about that time I LOST him in the WATER PARK.
+Hence this post Three Mistakes All Parents will Make (And That’s Okay).
+Because Yes that is right- I LOST my then seven year old at the Water park.
 Okay let me set the scene for you.

 Despite my husband’s insistence that I need not do it, I took the plunge and single-handedly took three kids to a local water park.
 I honestly don’t know why I felt the need to torture myself as the designated mule for the day– whose sole purpose was to lug my kids’ sunscreen and towels in the 80 degree weather from ride to ride, and wait at each respective stop for their three minute thrills down a water slide.
 But that’s the funny thing about becoming a parent— when you are not one- you balk at the thought of doing anything that might take you out of your egocentric comfort zone, and once you become one all you do is find yourself entrenched in such situations.